DJ Questionnaire

 equipment with you?

 notes to me as well.
-The App makes every Wedding much more tailored
+The App makes every Wedding much more personalized and authentic.

 Oh Yes, There is definitely a DO NOT play list